This London Designer Was in No Rush to Decorate, But the Lack of Storage Couldn’t Be Ignored

-Ainscough is confident when it comes to client projects, but designing for herself is another story.
+She is confident when it comes to client projects, but designing for herself is another story.
 “I spend all day, every day, knowing every option that’s out there for fabrics and paint colors,” she says.
 “And suddenly there were no real guidelines to narrow them down.”
-So rather than work within her usual timelines (anywhere from a few months to a year), Ainscough kept things open-ended, living in the almost-empty white box in order to really know what she needed.
+So rather than work within her usual timelines (anywhere from a few months to a year), Ainscough kept things open-ended, living in the almost-empty white box in order to really learn what she needed.
 Bonus: It would help her save money on decor purchases down the line.

 Eventually, though, the lack of storage had to be addressed—with only one meager closet in the place, clothes tended to pile up everywhere and seasonal decorations were shoved under the stairs.
 Ainscough was quick to draw up plans for a row of custom-built wardrobes with antique brass hardware to replace her overflowing bedroom dresser.

 The remaining three walls got a coat of bright sage green, purposely contrasting with a traditional English floral headboard.
 “I find that the color makes the print feel much more modern, and in turn the wall paint doesn’t feel so loud,” she explains.
 One thing Ainscough was sure of was committing to three different verdant hues throughout the apartment—the color also shows up as a gray-green in the living room and hallway, and a muted pastel on the lower kitchen cabinetry.

 “It’s weird—with my clients I always use a lot of blue,” Ainscough says.
 “But it wasn’t what the flat needed.
 I promise I’m not a crazy green lady!”
 Not only do the greens reportedly evoke a sense of optimism, they create a soothing energy that she knew she needed after a day of hectic site visits.